Thomas Kwiatkowski, MD

 Medical Director, Patient Safety Institute

-As a Professor of Emergency Medicine at the Albert Einstein College of Medicine, Dr. Kwiatkowski has been active in numerous teaching and administrative activities.
-In addition, he has devoted a significant part of his career to the study of acute ischemic stroke and has been the recipient of several NIH grants.
+Pertaining to research activities, Dr. Kwiatkowski has devoted a significant part of his career to the study of acute ischemic stroke and has been the recipient of several NIH grants.
 Due to his special interest in improving stroke care and public awareness of stroke, he has served on numerous committees including those sponsored by the National Institutes of Health, the American Heart Association, the American Stroke Association and the New York State Stroke Advisory Group.